dafny-lang/dafny/Source/DafnyStandardLibraries/CONTRIBUTING.md

   and one under `src/dafny`.
 The latter is a copy refactored to nest all modules under a top-level `Dafny` module to reduce the risk of naming conflicts.
-This is a great idea, but it turns out that using "Dafny" conflicts with some Dafny runtime symbols, so these libraries use `DafnyStdLib` instead.
+This is a great idea, but it turns out that using "Dafny" conflicts with some Dafny runtime symbols, so these libraries use `Std` instead.
 You will probably find you have to adjust documentation examples accordingly.

   When the latter copy exists, prefer to use it along with its the Markdown documentation,